pubkey/rxdb/docs-src/docs/articles/javascript-vector-database.md

 - Locality Sensitive Hashing
 - Hierarchical Navigable Small Worlds (HNSW)
 - hierarchical small world
-- Distance to samples
+- Distance to samples: While testing different indexing strategies, [I](https://github.com/pubkey) found out that using the distance to a sample set of items is a good way to index embeddings.
+You pick like 5 random items of your data and get the embedding for them out of the model.
+For each embedding stored in the vector database, we calculate the distance to our sample embeddings and store that `number` value as an index.
+This seems to work good because similar things have similar distances to other things.
+For example the words "shoe" and "socks" have a similar distance to "boat" and therefore should have roughtly the same index value.

 A problem when doing local first stuff always is the **performance**.
 In browser JavaScript you do not have that many options to store data and mostly you would rely on **IndexedDB**.
 You have to know that there are things to do with Indexeddb that are fast, [and things that are slow](../slow-indexeddb.md).
 Doing many serial `get by id` calls is slow.
 Doing a bulk `get by index range` is fast.
 To leverage that, you should use an index that stores the embeddings in a sortable way like `Locality Sensitive Hashing` or `Distance to samples`.
-In the following we will always use `Distance to samples` because it seems to have the best default behavior for our dataset.
+In the following we will always use `Distance to samples` because for [me](https://github.com/pubkey) it seems to have the best default behavior for our dataset.

 ### Storing indexed embeddings in RxDB